anishoswal/Geospatial-Hotspot-Analysis/README.md

-# Hotspot Analysis on Apache Sedona
+# Geospatial Hotspot Analysis on Apache Sedona

 In this project, we do spatial hotspot analysis.